SilverBayTech/iOSUnitTesting/README.md

 "Bounce.mp3" was obtained from http://soundbible.com/1120-Bounce.html and is licensed under the Creative Commons Attribution 3.0 LIcense (http://creativecommons.org/licenses/by/3.0/us/).
 According to the page on SoundBible, this sound was recorded by Mike Koenig.

+### OCMock

+OCMock is publicly licensed by Mulle Kybernetik.
+See the LICENSE.txt file in ThirdParty/OCMock-2.0.1.